YESAndy/Delta_ROBOT_ROS/README.md

     return Q \# joint positions
  ```

+ 2. control the servo using ardiuno python package
- 2. create a catkin workspace
+ 3. create a catkin workspace